Bad Kissingen: Architecture

 Between 1838 and 1913, the arcade (Arkadenbau) was built around the spa garden by Friedrich von Gärtner, as well as the halls for the use of the mineral water ("Brunnenhalle") and for promenades ("Wandelhalle"), following a design by Max Littmann.
-Littmann also designed the Kurtheater (spa theatre), completed in 1905, and the concert hall Regentenbau, inaugurated in 1913.
-The train station building, with its Renaissance revival façade, was built in 1874 under the supervision of Friedrich Bürklein.
-The KissSalis Therme was opened in 2004.
-It is one of the largest wellness baths in Europe, and the largest building project in the town since World War II.
+Littmann also designed the Kurtheater Bad Kissingen, completed in 1905, and the concert hall Regentenbau, inaugurated in 1913.

+The train station building was designed and supervised by Friedrich Bürklein.
+The Bad Kissingen Train station was constructed between 1871 and 1874.